microbiomedata/metaT_ReadsQC/docs/index.rst

 A JSON file containing the following information:

-1.	the path to the database
+1.	the path to the database directory
-2.	the path to the interleaved fastq file (input data)
+2.	the path to the fastq file(s) ([R1, R2] if not interleaved)
-3.	the path to the output directory
-4.      input_interleaved (boolean)
+3.  input_interleaved (boolean)
-5.      forwards reads fastq file (when input_interleaved is false)
-6.      reverse reads fastq file (when input_interleaved is false)
+4.  output file prefix
-7.	(optional) parameters for memory
+5.	(optional) parameters for memory
-8.	(optional) number of threads requested
+6.	(optional) number of threads requested

 An example input JSON file is shown below: